StefanZander/lecture_notes/kg/lecture/marp/intro.md

 ---
-## Each Graph Representation (Matrix, List) has its Pros :far-thumbs-up: and Cons :far-thumbs-down:
+## Each Graph Representation has its Pros :far-thumbs-up: and Cons :far-thumbs-down:

 ::::: columns
 :::: single